 The area of People and Management of the Company is responsible for the preparation, review and follow up of the succession plan of all members of the Executive Board of the Company, including the Chief Executive Officer.
-Such plan is annually analyzed by the Board of Directors of the Company, according to the terms of its minimum agenda, and by the Operations, Finance and Compensation Committee, a committee that assists the Board of Directors and was created under the terms of article 16, paragraph 2, of the Company's bylaws.
-The current succession plan of the members of the Executive Board of the Company, including the Chief Executive Officer, was duly analyzed at the meeting of the Board of Directors held on December 19, 2019.
+Such plan is annually analyzed by the Board of Directors, according to the terms of its minimum agenda, and by the Operations, Finance and Compensation Committee, a committee that assists the Board of Directors, whose chairman is also the co-chairman of the Board of Directors and was created under the terms of article 16, paragraph 2, of the Company's bylaws.
+The current succession plan of the members of the Executive Board of the Company, including the Chief Executive Officer, was duly analyzed at the meeting of the Board of Directors held on December 22, 2021.